keithdunnett/sgminer-recipes/BUILD_A_GPU_MINING_RIG.md

-# Building a GPU mining rig - WIP UNFINISHED
+# Building a GPU mining rig - HARDWARE

 As I'm building another Linux GPU rig that will ultimately run sgminer, I thought I'd document it.
 It's a minimalist setup in an open crate, hardware is fairly typical of that used for Ethereum mining in early 2017.